dodlido/RoControl/README.md

 - input_list - a List of 'input' base class instances, each containing:
   - name - string, input signal name
   - width - int, input signal width in bits
-- input_list - a List of 'input' base class instances, each containing:
+- output_list - a List of 'input' base class instances, each containing:
   - name - string, output signal name
   - width - int, output signal width in bits
   - default - int, output signal default value
+- states - a List of 'state' base class instances, each containing:
+  - name - string, state name
+  - default - bool, True if this state is a default state

 4. See examples/examples.py for examples